danfouk/Local-Lakehouse-Stack/README.md

-Here’s a polished, onboarding‑ready **README.md** for your full stack:
-Apache Iceberg + Nessie + Dremio + PySpark + VS Code Dev Containers + external MinIO.

-I’ve written it the way you like—explicit, deterministic, and clean enough for new hires to follow without friction.

----

 # **README.md**
 ## **Iceberg + Nessie + Dremio + PySpark Development Environment (with VS Code Dev Containers & external MinIO)**